chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

     ```
 ## Compatibility ##

-Currently `2.2.X` versions support only ASP.NET Core 2.2 applications, but will add support for ASP.NET Core 3.X as well
+Currently `2.2.X` versions support only ASP.NET Core 2.2 applications, but support will be added for ASP.NET Core 3.X as well

-## Attribute based routes ##
+## Notes ##

-Attribute based routes will continue to work as used to.
+* Attribute based routes will continue to work as used to
+* Conroller action methods are not required to have an `HTTP` method attribute.
+In case an action doesn't have an HTTP method attribute applied, the generator will assume it's a GET request

 ## License ##
 Code released under the <a href="https://github.com/chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/blob/master/LICENSE" target="_blank"> MIT license</a>.